 This is done because the principles involved in eliminating termites from your home are quite unlike those used for any other insect.

 Your pest control operator made a chemical barrier in the soil around your home.
 Its purpose is to make it impossible for termites to travel back and forth from the soil to the timbers in your home.

 Termites carry moist soil to the wood to keep the moisture-sensitive WORKERS healthy.
 Once the treatment has been made, the termites can no longer humidify their galleries and they start to die.

 The control is complete when the wood dries out to the point where the humidity is so low that termites cannot survive.
-In some homes this takes place rapidly and in others it may take several weeks.
+In some homes, this takes place rapidly and in others, it may take several weeks.

 Fortunately, the destructive WORKERS die considerably before the nondestructive SWARMERS.

 Nature has endowed the SWARMERS with the ability to withstand much drier environments than the WORKERS – this is because the SWARMERS must come out into the open to reproduce.
-Therefore, their bodies have been adapted so they can survive in dry atmosphere.
+Therefore, their bodies have been adapted so they can survive in a dry atmosphere.
 The WORKERS, on the other hand, never come out into the open because the humidity is too low for their survival.